eea/eea.docker.pound/README.md

   * `TIMEOUT` How long should Pound wait for a response from the back-end - `default` 15 seconds
   * `BACKENDS` The servers are written as `server_ip:server_listening_port`, separated by spaces (and enclosed in quotes, to avoid issues)

-### Docker Compose example
-Here is a basic example of a `docker-compose.yml` file using the `eeacms/pound` docker image:

-    webapp:
-        image: razvan3895/nodeserver

-    pound:
-        image: eeacms/pound:latest
-        bouild: .
-        links:
-            - webapp
-        ports:
-            - "80:80"
-        # env_file:
-        #    - pound.env

-The application can be scaled to use more server instances, with `docker-compose scale`:

-    $ docker-compose scale nodeserver=<number of instances> pound=1

 ## Copyright and license